A Psychometric Test is a way of measuring an individual’s personality profile, mental capabilities and behavioural style.

 Example Psychometric Test question

-Psychometric test questions relating to your work-related personality are to find out about how someone reacts in different situations and/or how an individual deals with others in the workplace, and so tend to be questions with no right or wrong answer.
+Psychometric test questions relating to your work-related personality are designed to find out about how someone reacts in different situations and/or how an individual deals with others in the workplace, and so tend to be questions with no right or wrong answer.
 They are designed to simply to find out which is most like the individual.

 For the statements below say whether you (a) strongly agree (b) disagree (c) are unsure (d) agree or (e) strongly agree enjoy meeting new people.